isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-02-post-chaplin-in-singapore.md

 #### **NOTES**

-[^1]:Chaplin, C. (2014).
-A comedian sees the world (Parts IV & V).
+[^1]:Chaplin, C. (2014). *A comedian sees the world* (Parts IV & V).
 L. S. Haven (Ed.).
 Columbia, Missouri: University of Missouri Press.
 (Not available in NLB holdings)

-[^2]:Chaplin, C. (2003).
-Charles Chaplin: My autobiography (Chapter 23).
+[^2]:Chaplin, C. (2003). *Charles Chaplin: My autobiography* (Chapter 23).
 London: Penguin Classics.
 (Not available in NLB holdings)

 [^3]:Haven, L.S.
 (2014).
 Introduction (p.
 2).
-In C. Chaplin, A comedian sees the world.
+In *C. Chaplin, A comedian sees the world*.
 Columbia, Missouri: University of Missouri Press.
 (Not available in NLB holdings)

 [^4]:Chaplin, 2003, p.
 361.

 [^5]:The Japan Mail Steam Ship Company.

-[^6]:Charles and Syd Chaplin arrive.
-(1932, March 28).
-The Straits Times, p.
-12; Charlie Chaplin in Singapore.
-(1932, April 2).
-The Malayan Saturday Post, p.
+[^6]:[Charles and Syd Chaplin arrive](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19320328-1.2.61).
+(1932, March 28). *The Straits Times*, p.
+12; [Charlie Chaplin in Singapore](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19320328-1.2.61).
+(1932, April 2). *The Malayan Saturday Post*, p.
 29. Retrieved from NewspaperSG.

 [^7]:Haven, L.S.
 (2014).
 Tour itinerary (p.
 149).
-In C. Chaplin, A comedian sees the world.
+In *C. Chaplin, A comedian sees the world*.
 Columbia, Missouri: University of Missouri Press.
 (Not available in NLB holdings)

 [^8]:An expression popularised by Rudyard Kipling in his 1890 poem titled “Mandalay”, frequently used in the 1920s and 30s, particularly in guide books such as Willis, A.C.
-(1934).
-Willis’s Singapore guide.
+(1934). *[Willis’s Singapore guide](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13371263)*.
 Singapore: Advertising and Publicity Bureau Ltd. (Call no.: RRARE 915.957 WIL; Microfilm no.: NL 30538)

 [^9]:Chaplin, 2003, p.
 362.